Language-Research-Technology/rrkive-website/content/_index.md

  Initially this is technical and word-heavy, but we aim to introduce some graphics to help explain the concepts -- once we have brought on board more collaborators and refined these principles.

-> In a data commons - where's the data?
+> In Data Commons - where do the data live?

-In research contexts, it has been common for investment to be prioritised in research tools for analysis and/or presentation, often at the cost of locking up data in software stacks that make re-use and long-term access difficult, or focus on short term projects with data without ensuring its longevity.
+In research contexts, it has been common for investment to be prioritized in research tools for analysis and/or presentation, often at the cost of locking up data in software stacks that make re-use and long-term access difficult, or focus on short term projects with data without ensuring its longevity.

 ## Core principles for a sustainable FAIR/CARE data commons architecture:

 An  overriding principle is to *Separate concerns between*:
   a.
-Workspaces where data is collected, curated, described and analysed
+Workspaces where data is collected, curated, described and analyzed

   b.
 Archival repositories that provide data persistence, persistent ID resolution and appropriate access control